If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 For a more detailed guide to creating your first game, check out this Blueprint for Crafting Your First Escape Room.

 Keep in mind that, although this type of learning tool is based on escape games, the objective doesn’t necessarily have to be related to an actual escape.
 Any time-sensitive goal will do.
+(Handy tip: Zombies beating on the door will transform any goal into a time-sensitive one!)

 If your subject area doesn’t immediately bring to mind a specific narrative, you might find some inspiration in this list of escape room themes.